wtsia/CS-notes/Tradeoffs.md

 - aim: max throughput, acceptable latency
     - memory bandwidth sometimes used to specify throughput of memory systems

+#### Summary:
+increase actions/results per time at acceptable performance

 ### Availability vs consistency
 - CAP Theorem: Consistency, Availability, Partition Tolerance.
 Theorem states in a distributed computer system, you can only support two of the guarantees from CAP.
     - Consistency: every read receives the most recent write or an error
-    - availability: every req receives a response, without guarantee that it contains the most recent version of information
+    - Availability: every req receives a response, without guarantee that it contains the most recent version of information
     - Partition Tolerance: The system continues to operate despite arbitrary partitioning due to network failures
     - Networks arent reliable, so support partition tolerance, and tradeoff between consistency and availability
         - CP - consistency partition tolerance
-            - good for buisiness requiring atomic reads and writes
+            - good for business requiring atomic reads and writes
         - AP - availability and partition tolerance
             - responds with most readily available version of data available on any node (may not be latest)
-            - goof for business needs eventual consistency or continued function despite external errors
+            - good for business needs eventual consistency or continued function despite external errors

+#### Summary:
+CAP Theorem, Consistence, Availability, and Partition Tolerance, where common patterns are CP, consistency part for atomic reads and writes, or AP availability part which responds with most readily available ver of data on any node, which is good for eventual consistency or function during external errors.

 ### Consistency Patterns
 Now we are faced with options on how to synchronize them so clients have a consistent view of data.